opencybersecurityalliance/casp/Plugfests/NextPlugfest/2023-06-13-USC/SweatEquity/DKI/MQTT_Broker/README.md

 ## OpenC2 Use Case
 Pub/sub supports symmetric relationships between devices where each can publish and/or subscribe.
-OpenC2 (Open Command and Control) establishes an asymmetric client/server relationship where the producer (client) originates actions and the consumer (server) reacts to them by performing the requested actions and returning responses to the producer.
+OpenC2 (Open Command and Control) establishes an asymmetric client/server relationship where the producer (client) initiates actions and the consumer (server) reacts to them by performing the requested actions and returning responses to the producer.
 A single device may act in both producer and consumer roles, but in each role it is either the initiator or the responder.